brylevkirill/notes/Deep Learning.md

 >	"An efficient learner is one who reuses what they already know to tackle a new problem.
 For a machine learner, this means understanding the similarities amongst datasets.
 In order to do this, one must take seriously the idea of working with datasets, rather than datapoints, as the key objects to model.
 Towards this goal, we demonstrate an extension of a variational autoencoder that can learn a method for computing representations, or statistics, of datasets in an unsupervised fashion.
 The network is trained to produce statistics that encapsulate a generative model for each dataset.
 Hence the network enables efficient learning from new datasets for both unsupervised and supervised tasks.
 We show that we are able to learn statistics that can be used for: clustering datasets, transferring generative models to new datasets, selecting representative samples of datasets and classifying previously unseen classes."

 >	"Our goal was to demonstrate that it is both possible and profitable to work at a level of abstraction of datasets rather than just datapoints.
 We have shown how it is possible to learn to represent datasets using a statistic network, and that these statistics enable highly flexible and efficient models that can do transfer learning, small shot classification, cluster distributions, summarize datasets and more.
 Avenues for future research are engineering, methodological and application based.
 In terms of engineering we believe that there are gains to be had by more thorough exploration of different (larger) architectures.
 In terms of methodology we want to look at: improved methods of representing uncertainty resulting from sample size; models explicitly designed trained for small-shot classification; supervised and semi-supervised approaches to classifiying either datasets or datapoints within the dataset.
 One advantage we have yet to explore is that by specifying classes implicitly in terms of sets, we can combine multiple data sources with potentially different labels, or multiple labels.
 We can also easily train on any unlabelled data because this corresponds to sets of size one.
 We also want to consider questions such as: What are desirable properties for statistics to have as representations?
 How can we enforce these?
 Can we use ideas from classical work on estimators?
 In terms of applications we are interested in applying this framework to learning embeddings of speakers for speech problems or customer embeddings in commercial problems."

+>	"Potentially a more powerful alternative to Variational Autoencoder."

   - <http://techtalks.tv/talks/neural-statistician/63048/> (Edwards)
   - <https://youtu.be/XpIDCzwNe78?t=51m53s> (Bartunov)